 “I don’t know why I’m being so silly.”
-She wanted the words to come out smooth, to be able to resume the mask of cultural erudition, but they erupted from her in small earthquakes.
-Anger and pain seethed beneath the surface.
-A hidden hurt boiled over.
+He could tell she was trying hard to make the words come out smooth, but they erupted from her in small earthquakes.

 “What is it?”
 Sloane said, squeezing her hand.
 Then, more quietly, “You can tell me, Syl.”